 Then I got pregnant.
 Suddenly, my life wasn’t about just me anymore.
 My depression affected this little boy who depended on me.

-I can still remember the day that I decided to fight these demons for him.
+I can still remember the day I decided to fight these demons for him.

 I was working as a security guard at the front desk of some business offices.
 It was a good job for a pregnant lady.
 I had just let someone inside the building, and they had started walking away.
 Suddenly the visitor stopped and looked over to the co-worker who had come to collect them.

 “It stinks in here,” the visitor said.
 He made sure to look over his shoulder at me.

 “It always does when she is here,” the co-worker replied.
 Smirking, they both walked away.